Shuunen/musitop/README.md

 ## TODO

+* handle no cover art
+* handle last music action
+* handle case when next track is no more on disk
 * handle case when no music left in input folder
 * handle case when no music left in playlist
 * handle case when song cannot be moved (eg. when destination already exists)